 HCAOG prepared a new Program Environmental Impact Report (EIR) in compliance with the California Environmental Quality Act (CEQA) for the 2014 RTP update.
-For the RTP 2022-2042 update, HCAOG assessed whether the proposed changes to RTP would have potentially significant environmental impacts and determined that the updates did not change the nature or scope of VROOM from the 2017 version, and therefore an Addendum to the EIR was appropriate.
+For the 2017 update, HCAOG certified an addendum to the Program EIR.
+For the current update, VROOM 2022-2042, HCAOG assessed whether the proposed changes to the RTP would have potentially significant environmental impacts and determined that the updates did not change the nature or scope from the 2017 version, and therefore concluded that an Addendum to the EIR was again appropriate.
+The "Addendum #2 to the Final EIR prepared for the Humboldt Regional Transportation Plan 2013-2014 Update" is available in Appendix C.